Day 22: I-15/Cajon Pass (342.0) to Campsite (356.2)

 DAY 27: 411.7 TO 427

-Our campsite was even more amazing this morning with the sunrise view, and Brian had gotten up early to make us a fire since there was a fire ring set up on a bit of exposed rock-a rare luxury.
+Our campsite was even more amazing this morning with the sunrise view, and Brian had gotten up early to make us a fire since there was a ring set up on a bit of exposed rock-a rare luxury.
 We had a long breakfast, didn’t start hiking until about 9:30.

 The morning started to really heat up and there was no shade.
 Saw the biggest rattlesnake so far on trail, it was as thick as my leg and curled up beside the trail.
 Opposite the snake was a large patch of poodle dog bush and I had a hard time deciding which was the lesser evil.
 Ended up going with the snake, edged around him very slowly and he never even rattled.
 The bigger ones seem to be a lot more relaxed than the babies, like we aren't worth their time.

 Met with Yves, Francis and Tony at Mill Creek ranger station for lunch.
 I got stuck there for about two hours reading the trail register and lying in the shade of the picnic table.
 The longer I sit, the less I want to get started.
 Hiked a few more miles after it cooled down around 4, now in camp.
-One of my lowest motivation days so far and I can't keep my eyes open right now even though it's barely 7pm.
+One of my lower motivation days so far and I can't keep my eyes open right now even though it's barely 7pm.
 Hopefully tomorrow will be better.

 DAY 28: 427 TO SOLEDAD CANYON RD/ACTON KOA (444.3)